thienlong2810/arduino-thermometer/README.md

 - The buzzer sounds an alarm when the temperature exceeds the standard level (60*C).
 - The range of this thermometer is from -55C to 125C.
 - The image shows that the sensor is TMP36, but in reality and code, it is DS18B20.
-- There are some different in connecting the temperature sensor DS18B20:
+- There are some differences in connecting the temperature sensor DS18B20:
   - GND -> (-)
   - VCC -> (+)
   - DAT -- to Digital 2 -- resistor (4k7) -- (+) // on one row on breadboard